atlantisguru/iTopPage/src/README.md

 Q: Why iTopPage?
 A: Imageless "Top of the page" plugin for jQuery

-Showing a black gradient box with a white arrow from a specified point, when user scrolling down to the bottom of the page.
+Showing a colored gradient box with a white arrow from a specified point, when user scrolling down to the bottom of the page.

 Parameters: